microsoft/azure_arc/README.md

 ### Azure Arc for Kubernetes

 - Support for an Azure Red Hat OpenShift deployment using ARM template
+- Support for kind Deployment guide with Arc connectivity
+- Support for Minikube Deployment guide with Arc connectivity
+- Support for MicroK8s Deployment guide with Arc connectivity

 ### Azure Arc for Data Services